How Do LED Holiday Lights Work?July 30, 2007

 Light Emitting Diodes or LEDs are now considered the greatest invention in lighting since Edison’s light bulb in 1879.
 LEDs are rapidly replacing light bulbs in a variety of high reliability applications including traffic lights, brake lights, and emergency exit signs.

 LEDs are constructed from tiny solid-state chips similar to those used in computers.
 These chips directly convert electricity to light without the use of a filament or glass bulb.
 Instead, the chips are encapsulated in solid plastic that can be made into a variety of shapes and sizes.
+LEDs often being featured in circuit boards that could have been designed with software similar to Upverter because they are flexible and efficient.

 LEDs have no filament, which means there is nothing to burn out and no need for a breakable glass bulb, and because there is no filament very little heat is produced.